 - 1/2 cup (3 1/2 ounces) granulated sugar

 - 2 tablespoons plus 1 teaspoon cornstarch

-- 4 large pears, peeled, cored, and sliced (2 pounds prepped)
+- 4 large pears, any variety, peeled, cored, and sliced (2 pounds prepped)

 - 1 tablespoon freshly squeezed lemon juice

-- 1 dry pint (2 cups or 9 ounces) raspberries, fresh or frozen
+- 1 pint (2 cups or 9 ounces) raspberries, fresh or frozen

 - 1 tablespoon cold unsalted butter, cut into small pieces